camit001/A-sample-website-using-bootstrap/README.md

 I create a simple website using bootstrap.
-You can download it and edit it according your need, thank you.
+You can download it and edit it according your need, Thank you.